typed-ember/glint/README.md

 ## Overview

-[Glint] is a set of tools to aid in developing code that uses the Glimmer VM for rendering, such as [Ember.js] and [GlimmerX] projects.
+[Glint] is a set of tools to aid in developing code that uses the Glimmer VM for rendering, such as [Ember.js] (Version 3.24+) and [GlimmerX] projects.
 Similar to [Vetur] for Vue projects or [Svelte Language Tools], Glint consists of a CLI and a language server to provide feedback and enforce correctness both locally during editing and project-wide in CI.

 ⚠️ Note: **Glint is still under active development!** Please bear with us and expect breaking changes and rough edges as we work toward a stable release.
 Also note that Glint is currently only compatible with TypeScript projects, but our aim is ultimately to support JavaScript as well, as TypeScript's tooling can provide best-in-class support for both TS and JS projects.